Travel Tips: Vol. 2 During Your Trip

 Don't Be A Tourist; Be A Traveller.

-These travel tips, before the trip, have transformed the way I travel.
-I hope they enrich your travels too!
+These travel tips have transformed the way I travel.
+I hope they enrich your adventures too!

 Follow the sister article: Travel Tips, vol.1: Before the trip here.